gis-ops/tutorials/postgres/postgres_postgis_postgrest_installation.md

 GRANT USAGE ON SCHEMA api TO web_anon;
 ```

-Now, the `web_anon` role has permission to access functions in the api schema.
+Now, the `web_anon` role has permission to access functions in the API schema.

 As the authors of PostgREST point out, it's actually good practice to create a dedicated role for connecting to the database, instead of using the highly privileged `postgres` role.
 To do that, name the role `authenticator` and also grant this user the ability to switch to the `web_anon` role:

 ```sql
 CREATE ROLE authenticator NOINHERIT LOGIN PASSWORD 'gisops';
 GRANT web_anon TO authenticator;
 ```

-To make sure we use a suitable projection for our spatial calculations, we will use World Robinson's [EPSG:54030](https://epsg.io/54030) in case needed.
-Please add it to your database with:
+We'll regularly use the World Robinson's [EPSG:54030](https://epsg.io/54030) projection to make sure we use a suitable projection for our spatial calculations.
+However, PostGIS misses that projections in its CRS table, so please add it to your database:

 ```sh
 INSERT into spatial_ref_sys (srid, auth_name, auth_srid, proj4text, srtext) values ( 54030, 'ESRI', 54030, '+proj=robin +lon_0=0 +x_0=0 +y_0=0 +datum=WGS84 +units=m +no_defs ', 'PROJCS["World_Robinson",GEOGCS["GCS_WGS_1984",DATUM["WGS_1984",SPHEROID["WGS_1984",6378137,298.257223563]],PRIMEM["Greenwich",0],UNIT["Degree",0.017453292519943295]],PROJECTION["Robinson"],PARAMETER["False_Easting",0],PARAMETER["False_Northing",0],PARAMETER["Central_Meridian",0],UNIT["Meter",1],AUTHORITY["EPSG","54030"]]');